mudge/riveted/README.md

 ```

 Let's load this into an initial navigator with the `navigator` function,
-passing it a string of XML and then storing the result in the
+passing it a UTF-8 encoded string of XML and then storing the result in the
 [var](http://clojure.org/vars) `nav`:

 ```clojure